Frequently Asked Questions

 What is sound testing?

 Airborne Sound Tests are carried out by generating a broad frequency spectrum of pink noise.
-Levels are recorded in both the source and receiving room together with the receiving rooms reverberation time and test corresponding background noise level.
+Levels are recorded in both the source and receiving rooms together with the receiving rooms reverberation time and test corresponding background noise level.
 From this a DnT’w + Ctr dB value is evaluated and compared with the relevant standards.

 Can we continue working on site?